 If you search for the word “easy’ on this blog, it will likely come up in just about every post.
 I have this little part of me that is just purely, wonderfully lazy, and I don’t like stuff that takes a lot of time or work.
-But this baked ziti and chicken with a cheesy spinach topping dish really, truly can’t be described by any other word than “easy.”
+But this no-boil baked ziti and chicken with a cheesy spinach topping dish really, truly can’t be described by any other word than “easy.”
 Also, delicious, amazing, complete-dinner-in-one-dish.
 It takes zero skill at all.
 Sprinkling the spinach with the cheese on top, rather than incorporating it into the dish itself, gives the spinach a little cripsness that I like.
 And it makes it more interesting.

 All you have to is dump everything in a casserole dish, add the topping and bake.
 That’s it.
 You don’t even have to cook the pasta in boiling water.
 Just add it to the mix straight from the box.
 And it’s so crazy delicious.
 I can’t stop eating it.
 One thing that drives me bonkers about most pasta casseroles is mushy pasta.
 Not boiling the pasta first eliminates that problem.